tidepool-org/development/cmd/README.md

 `tpctl` mounts `~/.aws` inside the Docker container to access the credentials.

 ### Kubernetes
-In order to access you Kubernetes cluster, you will need to provide access to the file that will store your Kubernetes configurations.
+In order to access your Kubernetes cluster, you must provide access to the file that stores your Kubernetes configurations.
 We assume that you store that file in:
 ```
 ~/.kube/config
 ```